CentauriSoldier/LuaEx/README.md

 #### Description
 LuaEx's implementation of **structs**.

-A **struct** is a table whose keys may have any value except nil.
-To indicate an empty value for a given key, use null instead.
-This will retain the property while still indicating and empty value.
+A **struct** is a table whose keys must be strings but and have any value except nil.
+To indicate an empty value for a given key, use null instead of nil.
+This will retain the property while still indicating an empty value.

 The value of each type, once set, is permanently fixed and may never be changed.
 For this reason, when creating a factory, it may be of use to set some values to null allowing each struct (during or after instantiation) to define the type of that given value.